Jasonyentw/CSC-413-02-Assignment-2/README.md

 Locate the BankSystem class in the com.example package.
 Right-click on BankSystem and select Run File or Run Project.
+# Bank System Demo Project

+This project is a demonstration of a simple banking system implemented in Java.

+## Usage

 Observe the output in the console for the demo application's functionality.

-Usage
-The demo application simulates a simple banking system with customer authentication, account management, and transaction history.
+The application simulates a simple banking system with customer authentication, account management, and transaction history.
 Follow the on-screen instructions and console output to understand the operations.

-Contributing
+## Contributing

 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.

-License
+## License

 This project is licensed under the MIT License.